Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Study design and procedure}

-We conducted a human evaluation study employing a within-subjects design to compare the performance of four types of chatbots: 1) a rule-based chatbot strictly followed the expert-crafted dialogues (``rule-based''); 2) a pure LLM (``pure LLM''); and LLM-powered chatbot aligned with expert-crafted scripts through either 3) prompting (``LLM-SAG (Prompt)'') or 4) fine-tuning (``LLM-SAG (FT)'').
+\camera{A comprehensive overview of the study procedure is illustrated in Fig~\ref{fig:procedure} (a).} We conducted an evaluation study employing a within-subjects design to compare four chatbot types: 1) a rule-based chatbot (``rule-based'') strictly followed the expert-crafted dialogues; 2) a pure LLM (``pure LLM'') without any alignment with expert-crafted dialogues; and LLM-powered chatbots strictly aligned with the full expert-crafted scripts through either 3) prompting (``LLM-SAG (Prompt)'') or 4) fine-tuning (``LLM-SAG (FT)'').

 Before the study, each participant received an information letter and provided informed consent.
-After, participants interacted with each chatbot in a randomized order and completed a survey immediately after interaction to assess their experience with that specific chatbot.
-This within-subjects design allowed for a direct comparison of user assessments across the different chatbot types under consistent conditions, aiming to identify which type of chatbot best performs in facilitating therapeutic interactions.
-A comprehensive overview of the study procedure is illustrated in Figure~\ref{fig:procedure}.
+After, participants interacted with each chatbot in counterbalanced orders and completed a survey immediately after interaction to assess their experience with that specific chatbot.
+This within-subjects design allowed for a direct comparison of user assessments across chatbot types under consistent conditions, aiming to identify which type of chatbot best performs in facilitating the therapeutic interactions.